RobloxPanel/Tracker/README.md

-# Roblox Panel Bug Tracker
+# Roblox Panel Tracker
-A bug tracker for Roblox Panel.
+A bug and suggestion tracker for Roblox Panel.
+I will try and get to your suggestion/bug ASAP.